drtnetworkrd/basic-observability-baseline/README.md

 This repository describes the **architecture and intent** of the baseline.

-A **complete, ready-to-run implementation** is available separately and includes:
+For those who want to skip the integration work and start with a working reference implementation, a complete, ready-to-run version is available separately.
+It includes:

 - a production-ready Docker Compose stack
 - pre-integrated services and networking